SkyBlueRW/SkyBlueRW.github.io/_posts/2023-04-24-news-from-ragged-data.md

 What's worth metioning is that it's also quite easy to impose further structures in the model.
 For instance, Banbura, Giannone & Reichlin(2010) partitioned the lattent factors into 3: One global factor $$f_t^{G}$$ that loads on every economic indicator and summarize the general economic condition and two factors $$f_t^{N}, f_t^{R}$$ that loads on nomial indicators and real indicators separately to account for cross section structure within real and nominal indicators.

 Such a formation can be easily implemented by imposing restrictions on the loading matrix, the transition matrix, and the covariance matrix as below.
+The adoption of a customized EM algorithm (more detials later) ensures that such restriction does not pose much problem during estimation.

 $$
 \Lambda = \begin{bmatrix}